thnaeff/CommandOP/README.md

 1. Use `cmdop.getErrorMessages()` to get all the error messages (`parse(args)` returns `false` if there are any parsing errors).
 This parses the whole file and stores the error messages for retrieval.
 2. Set `cmdop.exceptionAtFirstError(true)` and surround `parse(args)` with a try-catch block to catch eventual parsing errors.
 This stops the parsing when the first error occures and throws a `CommandOPError`.

+CommandOP also generates informational messages (for example for unknown parameters, mismatching definitions etc.).
+These messages can be retrieved with `cmdop.getInfoMessages()` and mostly show skipped items.
+An error message is generated if an item is found but it does not match the item definitions, an informational message is generated if an item is ignored.

 ### Printing useful information

 The `CommandOPPrinter` class has some useful methods to print information about the structure and the parsing.
 The printing can be requested in flat or structured form.
-* `getArgs()` returns all the given the command line arguments as string
+* `printer.getArgs()` returns all the given the command line arguments as string
 * `printer.getPreParsed(boolean)` returns a string showing the pre-parsed state.
 The pre-parser parses *all* the options and parameters and their values from the given command line arguments and tries to categorize them as \[option\] or \[param\]
-* `printer.getDefinedItems(boolean, boolean, boolean, boolean)` Shows the whole structure as it has been defined.
-Any parameters/options which have been given in the command line arguments but which could not be matched with the structure are no shown.
-Furthermore, mandatory items are marked with an asteriks (*), the method flags can be used to show a flat structure, to show/hide values and descriptions and to hide parameters/options which have been set to `setHiddenInPrint()`.
+* `printer.getDefinedItems(boolean, boolean, boolean, boolean)` Shows the whole structure and parsed values as it has been defined.
+Optional items are enclosed in brackets [].
+The boolean method parameters can be used to show a flat structure, to show/hide values and descriptions and to hide parameters/options which have been set to `setHiddenInPrint()`.
 * `printer.getHelpText()` simply calls `getDefinedItems(...)` with the right flags set to create a pretty help text output

 Here is the output of `printer.getDefinedItems(true, false, false, false)` and `getHelpText()`: